customgpt/CustomGPT/README.md

 ## Prerequisites

 Before you get started, ensure that you have the following prerequisites:
-- An Android device or emulator running Android 6.0 (Marshmallow) or above.
+- Access to an Android device or emulator running Android 6.0 (Marshmallow) or above.

 ## Installation